Tim Dini

 In recent years, companies have sprung up which will monitor social media for you and take action if negative comments are posted.

 Given the expanding influence of social comment sites, you can expect this type of formalized monitoring to become more prevalent.
+But be aware that unscrupulous companies have taken to posting phony positive reviews in order to try to influence the opinion of internet users.

 Can I Talk to You a Moment, Privately?